autarch/blog.urth.org/content/posts/2010-10-15-datetime-project-rulez0rz.md

 ## Comments

 **mirrorkitty.vegas, on 2010-10-15 16:59, said:**
-It is a pity you had to hose the original content of <a href="http://datetime.perl.org" rel="nofollow">datetime.perl.org</a> to prove it.
+It is a pity you had to hose the original content of [datetime.perl.org](http://datetime.perl.org) to prove it.
 It is now one of the few perl.org sites where the old look (and content) was better than the new.

 **Dave Rolsky, on 2010-10-15 17:26, said:**
 @mirrorkitty: The content is exactly the same on the new wiki as it was on the old, minus the insane amounts of spam.